HomeOffBeatHiking For Beginners: 7 Tips And Tricks

 7. Don’t Treat Hiking Like a Race

 Hiking offers a great chance to get outdoors and enjoy the fresh air and beautiful scenery.
-However, do not at any moment treat hiking like a race.
+However, do not treat hiking like a race at any moment.
 It’s unnecessary to hasten through the trail to the top or try to outpace other hikers.

 Take time and enjoy the journey.
 After all, that’s what it’s all about.